Ahantya/Ahantya/README.md

 Rising Senior at LASA High School looking to major in CS in college.
 Some of my hobbies are to code (obviously), listen to music, edit (such as AMVs), play video games, and go for walks.

 # Programming Languages
-Python, Java, C++, Ruby, Javascript (along with Google Apps Script), HTML/CSS, Spice
+Python, Java, C++, Ruby, Javascript (along with Google Apps Script), HTML/CSS, Spice, Latex, ARM Assembly Code

 # Personal Projects